Skip to Main Content

 Subject Headings

-Books on Language and Linguistics can be found in the UBC Library Catalogue using the following subject headings:
+Books on language and linguistics can be found in the UBC Library Catalogue using the following words:

 Anthropological linguistics